lukewestern/flexpart_gfs/documentation/docs/configuration.md

 ECMWF data can be retrieved using [flex_extract](https://flexpart.img.univie.ac.at/flexextract/index.html)

 ## <a name="ic"></a>User-defined initial conditions
 A simulation can be started using a NetCDF file listing all particles to be released.
 This option can be switched on by specifying [IPIN](configuration.md#ipin)=3 in the [COMMAND](configuration.md#command) option file.
-This file should be called **part_ic.nc** and located in the output directory defined in [Pathnames file](configuration.md#pathnames).
+This file should be called **part_ic.nc** and located in the options directory defined in [Pathnames file](configuration.md#pathnames).
 It should have the following structure:

 **Header**